Adam Rodriguez: Career

 In 2016, Rodriguez was cast as Luke Alvez, an FBI Fugitive Task Force Agent who joins the Behavioral Analysis Unit in season 12 of Criminal Minds, replacing Shemar Moore.

 In 2021, Rodriguez was cast as Bobby Diaz in a recurring role in the NBC drama series Ordinary Joe.

 Personal life

-Rodriguez married model Grace Gail, the daughter of actor Maxwell Gail, in 2016.
+Rodriguez married model Grace Gail, the daughter of actor Max Gail, in 2016.
 They have three children, including son Bridgemont Bernard Rodriguez, who was born on March 16, 2020.